 The most popular section with families is the dinosaur walk where there’s a giant interactive T-Rex and the bones of lots of other dinosaur species.
 There’s lots of information about the rise and fall of the dinosaurs and you can touch real fossils and imprints to get a sense of just how ancient and enormous these creatures were.
 After this, you can check out the mammal hall which is like a real-life Noah’s Ark.
 There’s a giant whale in the centre of the room and life-size models of lots of other animal favourites.
 You’ll likely discover some new creatures in here!
 Outside, there’s a Wildlife Garden which holds free events for families throughout the summer.
 There are all sorts of plants and insects in here to discover and you’ll feel like you’ve been transported away from central London and into the countryside.

-The museum is completely free to enter though you may have to queue at the weekends.
+The Natural History Museum in one of the free to enter though you may have to queue at the weekends.
 There are lots of additional activities for children held throughout the year, such as “Dino Snores”, a kid’s sleepover in the museum.
 Perfect for fans of Night at the Museum!

 Contributed by Laura from What’s Hot?